 As you’ll see in the following sections, there are things that can launch this time much higher.

-Custom Builds vs. Premades
+#4 Custom Builds vs. Premades

-If you build a PC yourself, you are likely going to use a streamlined version of Windows that has very little extras when you first install it.
+If you build a PC yourself, you are likely going to use a streamlined version of Windows that has very few extras when you first install it.

 We will use HP as an example, but all major computer companies will yield a similar experience.

 Because there are extra steps at boot up, and each has a deliberate delay, it will take longer to load an HP machine than a typical custom machine.

 As you wait for the operating system, each of these programs will go through an unseen process in order to be available as soon as Windows is up and running.

 When you put it all together, you expect custom machines to be anywhere from 10 seconds to a whole minute faster at restarting.